US Embassy Announces Closure Of Abuja, Lagos Offices On July 4

 Source: Twitter

-US Embassy to Close Its Offices in Nigeria
+US Embassy to close offices in Nigeria

 Recall that the US Embassy in Nigeria closed its offices on April 18 and April 21 to observe Good Friday and Easter Monday.